Do I Need Long-Term Care Insurance

 Long-term care insurance may be one solution.
 The policies are designed to help pay for a nursing home, assisted living facility, home healthcare, and other expenses that traditional health insurance policies and Medicare don’t cover.
 Long-term care insurance can be costly: The average annual premium is roughly $2,700, according to estimates done by the American Association for Long-Term Care Insurance.
 But the alternative can be even more costly.

 Government statistics show that about 70% of those who reach age 65 will need long-term care at some point.
-That’s a high percentage, especially when you consider that the average cost of a nursing home, in 2010, was over $74,825 a year, as reported by the Department of Health and Human Services.
-The average annual cost of an assisted living facility — where residents can still live independently but get help with meals, medication, and so on — was just over $39,516.
+That’s a high percentage, especially when you consider that the average cost of a nursing home, in 2012, was $83,950.1 The average annual cost of an assisted living facility — where residents can still live independently but get help with meals, medication, and so on — was $42,600.2

 The questions and answers below should give you a good idea of how to shop for a long-term care policy.